ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 ## API Specification

-Below gives you more details about the parameters:
+Below are more details about the parameters:

 The definition of ScanzyBarcodeFormat: